micmejia/bible-dump/AMPC/Luke/Luke 2.md

 And He said to them, How is it that you had to look for Me?
-Did you not see _and_ know that it is necessary [as a duty] for Me [^n]to be in My Father's house _and_ [occupied] about My Father's business?
+Did you not see _and_ know that it is necessary [as a duty] for Me to be in My Father's house _and_ [occupied] about My Father's business?